 In the late 1950s, the old south end fell into decline.
 Many residents left Columbus’ German Village lured by newer housing.
 The construction of Interstate 70 through downtown Columbus spurred a restoration movement beginning with the purchase, in 1959, and the renovation of a Dutch Double by Frank Fetch.

 One of the nation’s early and most successful urban revitalization campaigns, this charming and vital neighborhood was once home to working-class German immigrants.
-Now its brick streets, beautiful gardens, and delightful architecture are hallmarks of one of the country’s most prestigious urban addresses.
+Now German Village’s brick streets, beautiful gardens and delightful architecture are hallmarks of one of the country’s most prestigious urban addresses.